vguhesan/k8sdev-fastapi-postgresql/README.md

 $ docker compose down
 ```

-### Use with Podman/Podman Desktop Development Environments
+## How to use this template with Podman/Podman Desktop Development Environment?

 ## Prerequisites